francesca64/hotwatch/README.md

 [Documentation](https://francesca64.github.io/hotwatch/docs/hotwatch)

-*hotwatch* is a Rust library for conveniently watching and handling file changes.
+*hotwatch* is a Rust library for comfortably watching and handling file changes.
+It's a thin convenience wrapper over [notify](https://github.com/passcod/notify), allowing you to easily spawn handlers.

 Nightly Rust is required, since I used the box keyword a few times.
 Sorry.